-- CARB's Climate Change Scoping Plan Update lays out the approach for the State to meet its greenhouse gas (GHG) emissions reduction targets through 2030, including additional policies to achieve 40% reduction below 1990 levels by 2030: - Short-lived climate pollutants - o Carbon sequestration on Natural and Working Lands - Largest emitters (transportation, electricity, and industrial sectors) The Scoping Plan will be updated in 2022 targeting carbon neutrality by 2045 and, if possible, 2035.
-Workshops are underway. - SB 1383 (Short-Lived Climate Pollutant Reduction) calls for: - o 40% methane reduction by 2030 - o 75% diversion of organic waste from landfills by 2025 - Policy / regulatory development encouraging production/use of biogas - BAAQMD developed a Clean Air Plan requiring GHG emissions supporting CARB's 2050 target. - BAAQMD has proposed the development of Regulation 13 (climate pollutants) targeting GHG reductions related to organics diversion and management. - In October 2020, Governor Newsom signed Executive Order N-82-20 calling for nature-based land management strategies to address climate change, such as natural and working lands restoration.
+- CARB's Climate Change Scoping Plan Update lays out the approach for the State to meet its greenhouse gas (GHG) emissions reduction targets through 2030, including additional policies to achieve 40% reduction below 1990 levels by 2030: - Short-lived climate pollutants - Carbon sequestration on Natural and Working Lands - Largest emitters (transportation, electricity, and industrial sectors) The Scoping Plan will be updated in 2022 targeting carbon neutrality by 2045 and, if possible, 2035. - SB 1383 (Short-Lived Climate Pollutant Reduction) calls for: - o 40% methane reduction by 2030 - 75% diversion of organic waste from landfills by 2025 - Policy / regulatory development encouraging production/use of biogas - BAAQMD developed a Clean Air Plan requiring GHG emissions supporting CARB's 2050 target. - BAAQMD has proposed the development of Regulation 13 (climate pollutants) targeting GHG reductions related to organics diversion and management. - In October 2020, Governor Newsom signed Executive Order N-82-20 calling for nature-based land management strategies to address climate change, such as natural and working lands restoration.

-CARB states POTWs are part of the solution for reducing fugitive methane, and encourages diversion of organics to POTWs to use excess digester capacity and produce biogas.
-However, diversion also increases biosolids, which also need to be diverted from landfills.

-- Many POTWs are exploring energy generation, but BAAQMD TAC regulations could make such programs more difficult to implement.
-Direct injection of biogas to PG&E's pipelines or use as a transportation fuel may be more efficient. - Use of biogas as transportation fuel is jeopardized by CARB's proposed Advanced Clean Fleet regulations. which focus on electrification.
-CASA is engaging on this issue to request continued allowance of biogas as a transportation fuel. - CARB's previous interest in nitrous oxide emission estimates and/or emission factors for POTWs has shifted to toxic air contaminants.
+- CARB states POTWs are part of the solution for reducing fugitive methane, and encourages diversion of organics to POTWs to use excess digester capacity and produce biogas. - CARB is pursuing rapid fleet electrification, including medium and heavy-duty vehicles, through the Advanced Clean Fleet rule.
+Complete electrification will remove a potential market for biogas.
+CASA is engaging on this issue to request continued allowance of biogas as a sustainable transportation fuel. - Many POTWs are exploring energy generation, but BAAQMD TAC regulations could make such programs more difficult to implement.
+Direct injection of biogas to PG&E's pipelines or use as a transportation fuel may be more efficient. - CARB's previous interest in nitrous oxide emission estimates and/or emission factors for POTWs has shifted to toxic air contaminants.
 See Toxic Air Contaminants - BAAQMD Rule 11-18, AB 617, and AB 2588. - BAAQMD is developing a suite of Rules under Regulation 13 for climate pollutants methane and nitrous oxide.
 However, rule development has been suspended due to COVID-19 and lack of data.
 The delay is allowing time to summarize information about current best management practices.

-- · Review the summary of the AIR committee-led survey regarding current methane management practices at anaerobic digesters and sludge lagoons.
+- Review the summary of the AIR committee-led survey regarding current methane management practices at anaerobic digesters and sludge lagoons.
 After committee review, this summary will be shared with BAAQMD staff. - For Regulation 13, continue to work with BAAQMD staff to provide information and education about anaerobic digesters and POTW operations.
 Participate in the Organics Recovery Technical Working Group, as well as comment on draft Rules. - Look for ways to inform BAAQMD on opportunities and challenges for climate change mitigation by Bay Area POTWs. - Work with PG&E and BAAQMD to explore options for POTWs to inject biogas into PG&E pipelines.
-Note: CASA has been discussing the barriers to pipeline injection with CPUC staff, proposing a reduction in their standard from 990 Btu/scf to 970 Btu/scf and supporting a mandatory biomethane procurement program for CA's four large gas IOUs under SB 1440.
+In February 2022, the CPUC will vote on a mandatory biomethane procurement program for CA's four large gas IOUs (including PG&E) under SB 1440.
+CASA has been discussing the barriers to pipeline injection with CPUC staff, proposing a reduction in their standard from 990 Btu/scf to 970 Btu/scf.